codehaus/plexus/site/trunk/README.txt

     http://docs.codehaus.org/display/HAUSMATES/Maven+Guide

+2)  Actually use last snapshot of doxia-book (format pdf failed on windows)

-2)  Use "mvn site-deploy" to publish the content.
+3)  Use "mvn site-deploy" to publish the content.